 Be yourself.

 When you come to therapy you can be yourself.
 You don’t have to dress up, act formally, or change your language.
 Therapy isn’t a job interview!
 There is nothing that is too “weird” or “embarrassing” to share in therapy.
-Therapy is a place where you can be yourself, without fear of judgement, so I invite you to come to sessions as your authentic self.
+Therapy is a place where you can be yourself, without fear of judgement, so I invite you to come in as your authentic self.

 Do your homework.